choria-legacy/mcollective-puppet-agent/README.md

 Note that you can pass flags like --noop and --no-noop but the splay settings will not work as the runall command does forced runs which negates splay.

+If you wish to repeat this in a loop forever you can pass the --rerun argument giving it the minimum amount of time a loop over all the nodes must take:

+    $ mco puppet runall 1 --rerun 3600

+This performs the same run logic as before but when it comes to the end of the run it will sleep for the difference between 3600 seconds and how long the run took.
+If the run took longer than 3600 seconds it will immediately start a new one.

 ### Discovering based on agent status